syh7/DnDwiki/src/main/resources/parsed/darninia/session 12 - of riddles and runes.md

 - Faramar stops Wacomar from touching the egg
 - A struggle ensues
-- Fredrik falls into a hole, drags Dalynn with him
+- Frederik falls into a hole, drags Dalynn with him
 - Faramar casts Hold Person on Wacomar to allow him time to get EotM and Dalynn up
 - get them up but Wacomar saves the Hold Person and touches the egg
 - rocks start falling down so we should run
 - get out until the stairs
-- Wacomar tries to open the egg, Fredrik and Faramar tackle him, egg falls down the stairs
+- Wacomar tries to open the egg, Frederik and Faramar tackle him, egg falls down the stairs
 - Wacomar Misty Steps
 - Faramar Misty Steps
 - Wacomar Suggests Faramar should let him go, but Faramar resists (silly suggestion anyway)
 - Wacomar gets tied up, drag him upstairs
 - Faramar gets the egg
 - Wacomer uses Telepathy to tell everyone he wants the egg
-- Fredrik knocks him out
+- Frederik knocks him out

 + Dalynn investigates the egg (arcana check)
 + It is magic from the transmutation schoo